usaid-cs/yesterday-i-learned/cooking.md

+- You need hot oil when frying fish, or the skin will stick to the pan when the fish goes in.
 - 1kg of flour can become 2,852km of noodles, if you try hard enough.
 - "French food on tiny plates" is called [_Haute cuisine_](https://en.wikipedia.org/wiki/Haute_cuisine), or "high cuisine". _Haute cuisine_ focuses on the cost of making elaborate preparations (as costly as possible) rather than the amount or value.
 - Garlic makes most main courses taste better.